Information for patients

 Are there any other potential restrictions?

-- For people you see rarely (in shops, on public transport etc.) there are no restrictions.
+For people you see rarely (in shops, on public transport etc.) there are no restrictions.

 - You must not donate blood for at least 6 months after treatment to maintain steady thyroid levels.

 - Individuals of childbearing capacity must avoid becoming pregnant for 12 months following the treatment.
 If you do become pregnant within this time, you must seek advice from your GP immediately and inform them you have had radioiodine treatment.
-It is vital you have a blood test to check your thyroid hormone levels as this must be controlled during pregnancy.
+It is VITAL you have a blood test to check your thyroid hormone levels as this MUST be controlled during pregnancy.

-Please be assured this treatment will not affect your fertility. - You must stop breastfeeding before treatment and not restart.
+Please be assured this treatment will not affect your fertility.

 - Individuals should avoid fathering children for 4 months following treatment.

-You will receive exact details of your personal restrictions when you have your treatment.
-We also provide a yellow card to remind you about restrictions and how long they apply.
-Please carry the card on your person until the end of the restrictions.
-(Up to 23 days).
+We also provide a yellow card to remind you about the restrictions and how long they apply.
+Please carry the card on your person until the end of the restrictions (up to 25 days).

 Some airports and ports have sensitive radiation detectors installed.
 The very small amount of radioiodine still in your body (even when all close contact restrictions have ended) may cause such a detector to alarm.

-We advise you to keep your yellow restriction card and take it with you if you are by aeroplane or entering a port in the 6 months following your treatment.
+We advise you to keep your yellow restriction card and take it with you if you are travelling by aeroplane or entering a port in the 6 months following your treatment.
 The Medical Physics Department may be contacted to confirm your treatment should you trigger any radiation alarm.

 Contact Details

-Medical Physics Department, University Hospital of Hartlepool:
+University Hospital of Hartlepool

-01429 522680
+Telephone: 01429 522680

 Further Information